Back to the home page

 See this graph of the life cycle of Ubuntu versions (click on the image to enlarge it):

 Since Canonical releases LTS versions with a two-year interval, you can always choose to "go LTS".
 No matter how new your hardware is.
-As far as support for new hardware is concerned, there's only a temporary difference of a few months between the latest LTS version and more recent intermediate versions.
+As far as support for new hardware is concerned, there's only a temporary difference of a few months between the latest LTS version and more recent intermediate standard versions.

 (continued in the column on the right)